rodrigomata/go-design-patterns/README.md

-# go-design-patterns
+# Design Patterns in Golang

-Desing patterns in Golang
+Demonstration of Design Patterns in Golang as stated by [The Gang of Four](https://en.wikipedia.org/wiki/Design_Patterns).